 Structure of a habit

-Charles Duhigg’s highly influential book The Power of Habit describes Habits with 3 steps: The cue, The routine, The reward.
+Charles Duhigg’s highly influential book The Power of Habit describes Habits as a 3-step process: The cue, The routine, The reward.
 Other researchers have used this framework to develop good writing, safety, and health habits.

 - The Cue is the trigger to your habit.
-For example, picking up the phone is cue for opening instagram.
+For example, picking up the phone is a cue for opening Instagram.
+Or, talking about a person can also be a cue to pick up the phone and open Instagram.
 Cues are environmental, cognitive, or behavioral starting points.
-These are also commonly known as triggers which initiate a “need” to perform a routine.
+These are also commonly known as triggers that initiate a “need” to perform a routine.

 - The Reward is the biological and psychological gratification from performing the habit.
 It is the satiation of a craving processed by the mesocorticolimbic glutametergic pathway of neurons in the brain.
 This system plays a crucial role in how the brain acts on perceived rewards.

 Habits can be used to make students life-long creators.
 One way to achieve that is by giving them an environment that fosters (cue – reminders, prompts, access to tools) repeated behaviors that lead to knowledge creation (routine – creative work, ideation, collaboration) which in turn satisfies their need to create and grow (reward – satisfaction, accomplishment).